 - Payment Gateway: For online processing, PaymentCloud prefers the popular Authorize.Net payment gateway.
 USAePay is typically PaymentCloud’s second-in-line option, but you can also use most other well-known providers or your current gateway.
-The Authorize.Net gateway includes a developer toolbox with open API in case you need to customize your site’s integration.
-See our full review of Authorize.Net for more details.
-Gateway setup is free with PaymentCloud, but look for a monthly subscription fee charged by the gateway provider itself.
+The Authorize.Net gateway includes a developer toolbox with open API if you need to customize your site’s integration.
+While gateway setup is free with PaymentCloud, look for a monthly subscription fee that the gateway provider itself charges.

-- Shopping Cart Integration: For ecommerce merchants, PaymentCloud integrates with a wide variety of online shopping carts.
-Popular supported carts include Shopify (see our review), BigCommerce (see our review), and 3DCart (see our review).
+- Shopping Cart Integration: For eCommerce merchants, PaymentCloud integrates with a wide variety of online shopping carts.
+Popular carts that PaymentCloud supports include Shopify, BigCommerce, and Shift4Shop.

 - eCheck & ACH Processing: ACH processing allows you to process direct debit payment methods from your website.
 PaymentCloud sets up processing for ACH and echeck much less frequently than for cards, but it’s worth noting that extremely high-risk merchants may start with echeck acceptance if credit card processing is not possible.

-- Credit Card Terminals: You’ll receive one “free” terminal per merchant account, and you won’t be charged (at least not directly) for using it.
+- Credit Card Terminals: You’ll receive one “free” terminal per merchant account, and you won’t be directly charged for using it.
 Think of this terminal as on-loan for as long as you maintain your account.
-If you close your account, you must ship the terminal back to PaymentCloud immediately to avoid being charged the full cost of the machine.
-PaymentCloud currently advertises the Verifone VX 520, Ingenico iCT 220, and several other models.
-These machines are all EMV-compliant, and most also support NFC-based payment methods such as Apple Pay and Google Pay.
+If you close your account, you must ship the terminal back to PaymentCloud immediately to avoid the company charging you the full cost of the machine.
+PaymentCloud offers a host of terminals from major manufacturers, including Verifone, Ingenico, Dejavoo, Poynt, PAX, Clover, and others.
+These machines are all EMV-compliant, and most also support NFC-based payment methods, such as Apple Pay and Google Pay.
+These contactless payment methods have been growing in popularity recently due in part to pandemic-related safety concerns.
 Wireless models are available as well.
-(Note: PaymentCloud no longer offers equipment leases, and we also encourage you to buy your equipment outright whenever possible.)
+(Note: PaymentCloud no longer offers equipment leases, and we encourage you to buy your equipment outright whenever possible.)

 - Mobile Payments: Similar to the other equipment offered through PaymentCloud, you’ll have several options for mobile hardware.
 These include Bluetooth and audio-jack readers compatible with iOS and Android that incorporate EMV and contactless payments.
-This equipment and any associated payment app will depend on the backend processor you’re using.
-The website has little information on this topic (and only features one generic-looking phone dongle), so consult with a sales representative for more information.
+This equipment and any associated payment app will depend on your back-end processor.
+The website has little specific information on this topic, so consult a sales representative for more details.
 If you’d prefer a free mobile reader instead of a full credit card terminal with your account, this is also an option.

-- High-Risk Industries: PaymentCloud serves a number of high-risk industries, including adult websites, nutraceuticals and supplements, credit repair businesses, electronic cigarette vendors, debt consolidators and many others.
+- High-Risk Industries: PaymentCloud serves a number of high-risk industries, including adult websites, nutraceuticals and supplements, credit repair businesses, electronic cigarette vendors, debt consolidators, CBD vendors, and many others.
 While the company doesn’t post a list of prohibited activities, it’s important to note that the processing landscape for high-risk industries is constantly shifting.
 Your best bet is to ask PaymentCloud about the current prospects for your industry.

 - PCI Compliance: Once you’ve set up your account, you have 90 days to become PCI compliant, and PaymentCloud will guide you in the necessary steps — all without charging a PCI compliance fee.

-- Data Migration: This is often a huge headache and normally requires developer assistance.
-PaymentCloud specializes in data migration for your recurring billing customers over to Authorize.Net from platforms like Stripe.
-Generally speaking, PaymentCloud excels in the recurring billing space, and not just for high-risk clients.
+- Data Migration: This is often a huge headache and usually requires developer assistance.
+PaymentCloud specializes in data migration for your recurring billing customers over to Authorize.Net from platforms such as Stripe.
+Generally speaking, PaymentCloud excels in the recurring billing space and not just for high-risk clients.

-- Personalized Deployment: PaymentCloud ensures your system is working properly by setting up test transactions and providing detailed guidance in operating your payment gateway.
+- Personalized Deployment: PaymentCloud ensures your system is working correctly by setting up test transactions and providing detailed guidance in operating your payment gateway.
 The same goes for setting up processing hardware.

 - Ongoing Negotiation & Advocacy: Your dedicated account manager acts as your advocate in dealing with your bank and processor for the lifetime of your account.
-Whether you funds have been held or your account is under threat of closure, or perhaps things are looking up and you’re ready for a lower reserve or higher processing limits, PaymentCloud works on your behalf to negotiate what you need.
+Perhaps your funds have been held, or your account is under threat of closure.
+Or things are looking up, and you’re ready for a lower reserve or higher processing limits.
+Either way, PaymentCloud works on your behalf to negotiate what you need.

-PaymentCloud currently provides no pricing information on its website.
-This practice is common among many merchant account providers, especially those serving the high-risk sector.
+No pricing information can currently be found on PaymentCloud’s website.
+This practice is common among many merchant account providers, especially those serving high-risk sectors.
 Prices are highly variable and will differ from one merchant to the next.
-The processing rates and account fees you’ll incur will depend on your business type, processing history, sales volume, credit history, and other factors.
+The processing rates and account fees you’ll incur will depend on your business’s type, processing history, sales volume, credit history, and other factors.

-If you’re considering PaymentCloud, we strongly encourage you to obtain an interchange-plus quote if at all possible.
-Changing providers is the perfect time to educate yourself on this more transparent pricing model if you’ve not had exposure to it in the past.
-Most merchants will save money in the long run with interchange-plus, and you’ll also have a much better idea of how much your provider is charging you over the interchange costs that are part of any credit or debit card transaction.
+Although specific rates are not disclosed, PaymentCloud offers both tiered pricing and interchange-plus pricing models.
+Regardless of what you’re initially offered, we strongly encourage you to obtain an interchange-plus quote, if possible.
+Most merchants will save money in the long run with interchange-plus, and you’ll also have a better idea of how much your provider charges you over the interchange costs that are part of any credit or debit card transaction.